Home » Carbs From Fruits or Grains? What’s Better For Humans?

 The two main energetic carbohydrate sources in plant foods are:

-• Complex carbs do not taste sweet (starches from grain, root vegetables etc.) and have to be broken down by enzymes in the digestive tract
+Complex carbs do not taste sweet.
+They are basically long, complex chains of simple sugar units.
+Edible, complex carbs are found in starches, grain, root vegetables, etc., and have to be broken down by enzymes in the digestive tract before they can be absorbed and used for energy.

 Fruits contain simple carbs, grains and starches contain complex carbs